Cobalt facts

 Canadian production

-In 2022, Canada produced an estimated 3,063 tonnes of cobalt in concentrate from primary nickel mines located in Ontario, Quebec, Manitoba, and Newfoundland and Labrador.
-This is a 23% decrease from 3,953 tonnes in 2021 and lower than the high of 5,039 tonnes in 2019.
-Mines in Ontario and Newfoundland and Labrador accounted for 40% and 30% of cobalt mine production in Canada, respectively.
+In 2023, Canada produced 5,099 tonnes of cobalt in concentrate mostly from primary nickel mines in Ontario, Quebec, Manitoba, and Newfoundland and Labrador, marking a 44% increase from the 3,534 tonnes produced in 2022.
+This production level surpassed the previous record of 5,039 tonnes set in 2019.
+Mines in Newfoundland and Labrador contributed 43% of Canada's total cobalt output, followed by Ontario at 33%.

-Refined cobalt production is higher than cobalt mine production because Canadian refineries process nickel and cobalt from imported materials, mostly from mines in the United States and Cuba.
+Canadian refineries process nickel and cobalt from domestic and imported materials, primarily sourced from mines in the United States and Cuba.

-Future production of cobalt is anticipated to continue to come mostly from primary nickel mines in Canada.
-One exception, currently at the advanced exploration stage, is the NICO deposit in the Northwest Territories, which is a cobalt-gold-bismuth-copper deposit.
+Looking ahead, cobalt production is expected to continue to come mostly from primary nickel mines in Canada.
+An exception is the NICO deposit in the Northwest Territories, a cobalt-gold-bismuth-copper deposit currently in advanced exploration stages.

 Text version